-Effluent monitoring results obtained during the previous three month(s) shall be summarized and reported on a Discharge Monitoring Report Form.
-If the permit requires whole effluent toxicity (WET) (biomonitoring) testing then test results shall be reported along with the Discharge Monitoring Report (DMR) submitted for the first half of the calendar year (e.g., whole effluent results shall be reported with the DMR due July 28).
-The format for the report shall be consistent with the latest revision of the "Region VIII Guidance for Acute Whole Effluent Reporting", and shall include all chemical and physical data as specified.
-Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the Signatory Requirements (see Part II.A.11.), and submitted to the state water pollution control agency at the following address.
-The reports must be received by the agency no later than the 28th day of the month following the completed reporting period.
-The first report is due on April 28, 2014.
+Effluent monitoring results obtained during the previous one month(s) shall be summarized and reported on a Discharge Monitoring Report Form.
+Until further notice, sludge monitoring results may be reported in the testing laboratory's normal format (there is no EPA standard form at this time), but should be on letter size pages.
+If the permit requires whole effluent toxicity (WET) (biomonitoring) testing, WET test results must be reported on the most recent version of EPA Region VIII's Guidance for Whole Effluent Reporting.
+Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the Signatory Requirements (see Part II.A.11.), and submitted to the state water pollution control agency at the following address postmarked no later than the 28th day of the month following the completed reporting period.
+The first report is due on August 28, 2006.

-Wyoming Department of Environmental Quality Water Quality Division Herschler Building, 4 West 122 West 25th Street Cheyenne, WY 82002

-Telephone: (307) 777-7781
+Wyoming Department of Environmental Quality- U.S. Environmental Protection Agency Water Quality Division, WYPDES Section Attention: NPDES Herschler Building, 4 West 999 18th St., Suite 300 122 West 25th Street Denver, CO 80202 Cheyenne, WY 82002 Telephone: (303) 293-1622 Telephone: (307) 777-7781